KxSystems/kx-vscode/README.md

 #### Populate Scratchpad

-A common ask is to populate a user scratchpad with a dataset to allow the user to build complex APIs and pipelines within Visual Studio Code and kdb Inisghts.
+A common ask is to populate a user scratchpad with a dataset to allow the user to build complex APIs and pipelines within VS Code and kdb Inisghts.
 This can be achieved with Data Source, which when created can be executed to populate the scratchpad with the 'Populate Scratchpad' button.
 The user will be asked for a variable to populate the data to on their scratchpad instance, then can return to their editor and execute q code against the data which has pushed to their scratchpad instance

 ![Populate Scratchpad](img/populate-scratchpad.png)

 ## Viewing results

 All query executions happen remotely to the kdb VS Code extension either against a running q process; or an instance of kdb Insights Enterprise.
-The result, successful or otherwise are returned to Visual Studio Code to be displayed in two different views
+The result, successful or otherwise are returned to VS Code to be displayed in two different views

 ### Output view